-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

-Michael Jackson’s sex accuser and his mother are both writing tell-all books about the alleged sexual abuse Wade Robson suffered as a child.
+Michael Jackson’s sexual abuse accuser and his mother are both writing tell-all books about the alleged abuse Wade Robson suffered as a child.

 Wade Robson, the man who accused Michael Jackson of sexually abusing him as a child, has written an explosive tell-all book about their inappropriate encounters, according to Radar Online.

-This morning it was just reported that Wade Robson’s mother, Joy Robson, is also writing a tell-all book, although it is still in the beginning stages.
+This morning, it was reported that Wade Robson’s mother, Joy Robson, is also writing a tell-all book, although it is still in the beginning stages.

 The shocking news of Wade Robson’s tell-all book was revealed in a series of court filings in Robson’s suit against Michael Jackson’s estate.